Readify/madskillz/InnovationAndDesign.md

 > I am a well-rounded researcher, designer, problem solver and leader of people.
 I represent the value Readify brings to the market.

 #### I am trusted to lead a small team (of up to 3) to ship a full product from idea to production with limited supervision.
-- I am maturing as a leader of people.
+- I am emerging as a leader of people.
 - I can confidently step outside my comfort zone and adapt quickly to new team situations.
 - I am comfortable diving head-first into moderately risky environments with relatively little upfront information and oversight.
 - I am confident making global experience decisions taking concerns like accessibility, usability, scalability, maintainability into consideration.